 Why Study Dance at Goucher?

 What is your main interest and passion in the field of dance?
 Performance?
 Choreography?
-Do you want to become a dance teacher, a movement therapist, a physical therapist, or a doctor?
-Maybe you are interested in the administrative side of the field or engage with history and criticism and would like to write about dance?
-Goucher College offers a rigorous and comprehensive B.A. major as well as a minor in dance.
-Students complete core courses and have opportunity to select courses that support their personal interests and goals as they build their own path of study.
+Do you want to become a dance teacher, a dance therapist, a physical therapist, or a doctor?
+Maybe you are interested in the administrative side of the field or wish to engage with history and criticism and would like to write about dance?
+If so, Goucher College offers a rigorous and comprehensive B.A. major as well as a minor in dance that can be tailored to your needs.
+Upon the completion of core courses and through faculty mentorship, Goucher students develop independence and the self-initiative to pursue their own areas of interest and select courses that support their personal goals, building their own path of study.

 LearnWhat Will You Learn?

 Goucher students explore a variety of dance genres including Ballet, Pointe, Modern, and Africanist techniques supported by a broad elective curriculum that allow engagement in areas of academic discourse, generative practice, technology, and career preparation.
 Unique internships and study abroad opportunities as well as the option to double major and minor in areas outside of dance are supported by a flexible and innovative college curriculum.
 Additionally, students receive multiple performance opportunities from the first year of their Goucher dance experience.
 Our guest-artist-in-residence program features five distinguished artists each year who augment an esteemed dance faculty of scholars and working artists.

 Through Goucher's dance curriculum, students learn to observe, analyze, document, synthesize, and integrate both theoretical and applied knowledge to become leaders in the multifaceted world of dance.

 Linda Garofalo, Instructor of Dance: Modern Dance Technique, Choreography, Community Outreach and Civic Engagement